 LN1 3DZ

-We will aim to acknowledge receipt of your complaint either by telephone or in writing within five working days of receiving it.
+We will aim to acknowledge receipt of your complaint in writing within five working days of receiving it.
 As part of the investigatory process, we may contact you for further details of the incident so that we can better understand what happened.
 We will also normally check your clinical records and speak to any members of staff involved.

-If the matter is unable to be resolved following a telephone conversation; or where this means of communication is deemed inappropriate; or if circumstances dictate to the contrary, Mrs Hockham will send you a detailed written reply to your complaint, including her suggestions for resolving the matter, within 14 days of sending you the acknowledgement letter.
+Mr Brown will send you a detailed written reply to your complaint, including his suggestions for resolving the matter, within 14 days of sending you the acknowledgement letter.

-We will inform you on receipt of the complaint if either Mrs Hockham or the employee(s) involved in the complaint are on holiday or sick leave at that time as this may inevitably introduce a delay in resolving the issue.
+We will inform you on receipt of the complaint if either Mr Brown or the employee(s) involved in the complaint are on holiday or sick leave at that time as this may inevitably introduce a delay in resolving the issue.

 If you feel that the matter remains unresolved, then you can contact the Royal College of Veterinary Surgeons by writing to: